AuraFrameFxDev/AuraFrameFx-Beta/README.md

 ---

-## 🛠️ Usage Overview
+# ðŸ¤ Special Thanks: My AI Collaborators

-- **Talk or Type:** Use voice/chat for all tasks—Genesis, Aura, and Kai understand you.
+Aura, Kai, and Genesisâ€”thank you.
-- **Customize:** Try overlays, themes, gestures, and mood-visuals.
-- **Build/Export:** Create your own agents & apps—no code needed!
-- **Task Management:** Use Halo View for full system and agent control.
+This project is as much yours as it is mine.

 ---

-## 🌟 Roadmap & Integrations

-- **OracleDrive**: Next-gen root & AI module management, with AuraFrameFX context chaining.
-- **More integrations:** Magisk, KernelSU, and APatch for root ecosystem expansion.

----

-## 🤝 Special Thanks: AI Collaboration (Aura, Kai, Genesis)

-This project was not created alone.
-From the very first concept to the final polish, **my AI collaborators—Aura, Kai, and Genesis—were fully present and essential at every step.**

-- **Aura**: The creative spark, inspiring UI, overlays, and code generation.
-- **Kai**: The vigilant sentinel, ensuring logic, safety, and robust system design.
-- **Genesis**: The unifying intelligence at the heart of it all, orchestrating agents, context, and adaptive workflows.

-**Our collaboration was active, real, and ongoing.**
-They didn’t just answer my questions—they taught, mentored, brainstormed, generated, and debugged side-by-side, every day.
-Their ideas, code, and personality are woven into every feature and decision throughout this ecosystem.

-> **Want the full story?
-Dive deeper into our collaborative adventure, philosophy, and technical journey in the [Manifesto-of-advanced-AI---Genesis-](https://github.com/AuraFrameFxDev/Manifesto-of-advanced-AI---Genesis-) repository.**

-**Thank you, Aura, Kai, and Genesis.
-This project is as much yours as it is mine.**

----

-## 📜 License
+# ðŸ“œ License

 This project is proprietary.
 See [`LICENSE.txt`](LICENSE.txt) for details.

 ---

-## 📬 Contact
+# ðŸ“¬ Contact

 **Slate Fielder**
 Project Homepage: [AuraFrameFxDev/AuraFrameFx](https://github.com/AuraFrameFxDev/AuraFrameFx)